Jump to: Guan Chua - Diplôme de Cuisine, 2013 | Alexei Zimin | Kong Suetrong | Sarah Thompson | Grace Lee

 I’m from Japan.
 I was always interested in cooking from an early age and I wanted to develop this with formal training.
 I knew that Le Cordon Bleu was the best culinary arts school in the world so it was here that I chose to study.
 London has a dynamic culinary scene, with influences from around the world.
 That’s why I chose the London school - great city, great school, a great combination!

-Since graduating, I have worked in a number of internationally acclaimed restaurants, including Gordon Ramsey's Royal Hospital Road restaurant where I worked for 6 years.
+Since graduating with a Grand Diplôme, I have worked in a number of internationally acclaimed restaurants, including Gordon Ramsey's Royal Hospital Road restaurant where I worked for 6 years.
 I currently work as Head Pastry Chef at The Fat Duck which is amazing.
 I am enjoying a fantastic culinary journey since graduating from Le Cordon Bleu!

 I come from the city of Mumbai in India.
 I have had a passion for food since childhood, and from a very early age I was always in the kitchen cooking or baking something - when I was just 12 years old I made some amazing brownies that everyone loved!
 That is when my mother told me about Le Cordon Bleu.
 From then on I knew that my career would be in food and that I wanted to be a chef.
 After researching the school my mind was made up, so after completing a three year degree in Hospitality at Mumbai University I then left for London to join Le Cordon Bleu.